How Much to Remove Artex Ceiling?

 It is much harder to work to remove the Artex substance completely.
 Of course, once the Artex is removed, its then a case of smoothing over the surfaces with plaster, which only adds time to the duration of the job.

 The typical tradesman will charge anything from £200-£300 per day, per labourer.
-This means that if it's a particularly tough job due to your rooms' size or shape, they made need to work as a two-person team, instead of one person.
+This means that if it's a particularly tough job due to your rooms' size or shape, they may need to work as a two-person team, instead of one person.
 However, this will all be clear when you have the job quoted by the contractors.

 We're going to look at the time it takes to remove or seal and coat Artex ceilings and walls in the next section which will help you work out how much you're likely to pay for contractors to complete this job.